kach/nearley/README.md

 Making a Parser
 ---------------

 A parser consists of several *nonterminals*, which are just various constructions.
 A nonterminal is made up of a series of either nonterminals or strings (enclose strings in "double quotes", and use backslash escaping like in JSON).

+Anything beyond a `#` to the end of a line is ignored as a comment.

 The following grammar matches a number, a plus sign, and another number:

     expression -> number "+" number